ricko2001/Genealogy-scripts/RM -Change source template/ReadMe.txt

 *  Create a working folder on your disk.

-*  With RM closed, make a cop of your main database and put it into the working folder.
-Never run the utility on you main database directly.
+*  With RM closed, make a cop of your main database, rename it, and put it into the working folder.
+Never run the utility directly on you main database file.

 *  Copy these files from the downloaded zip file to the working folder- ChangeSourceTemplate.exe
       RM-Python-config.ini

-*  Make a copy your main RM database file and move it to the working folder-

 *  Edit the supplied text file named "RM-Python-config.ini".
 (Hereinafter referred to, simply, as the "ini file".)
 The utility needs to know where